xinyuezhao/tfc-nd-app/docs/service.md

 ./build-nd.sh
 ```

-The resulting ".aci" file will contain your new service as part of the "argome" application deployment
+The resulting ".aci" file will contain your new service as part of the "terraform" application deployment